Skip to main content

 Remarks

 Sequence variable is used together with SequenceVar.noOverlap constraint to model a set of intervals that cannot overlap and so they form a sequence in the solution.
-Sequence variable allows to further constrain this sequence, for example by specifying sequence-dependent minimum transition times between>
+Sequence variable allows us to constrain the sequence further.
+For example, by specifying sequence-dependent minimum transition times.

-Types can be used to mark intervals that have similar properties, in particular they behave the same from the point of view of transition times.
+Types can be used to mark intervals with similar properties.
+In particular, they behave similarly in terms of transition times.
 Interval variable intervals[0] will have type type[0], intervals[1] will have type type[1] and so on.

 Types

-Length of the array types must the same as the length of the array intervals.
+The length of the array types must be the same as the length of the array intervals.

 Types should be integer numbers in the range 0 to n-1 where n is the number of types.